lincredibleJC/-CS50W-2020-Project-2/README.md

 - [x] Remembering the Channel
     - [x] If a user is on a channel page, closes the web browser window, and goes back to your web application, your application should remember what channel the user was on previously and take the user back to that channel.

-- [ ] Personal Touch: Add at least one additional feature to your chat application of your choosing!
+- [x] Personal Touch: Add at least one additional feature to your chat application of your choosing!
 Feel free to be creative, but if you’re looking for ideas, possibilities include: supporting deleting one’s own messages, supporting use attachments (file uploads) as messages, or supporting private messaging between two users.
+    - [x] Show the user's messages with a blue background and other user's messages with a red background.

 - [x] In README.md, include a short writeup describing your project, what’s contained in each file, and (optionally) any other additional information the staff should know about your project.
 Also, include a description of your personal touch and what you chose to add to the project.